 There happens to be a beautiful river flowing right through the heart of some pretty cool cities, in a wonderful state, in the Midwestern U.S. People don’t usually think about it in terms of vacation opportunities.
 This is all the better for you, because you have found your way to a best-kept secret.

 Let us show you what Wisconsin hospitality and a boat that floats will do to your psyche.
 Stress?
 Schedules?
 Deadlines?
-None exist when you are on River Tyme, our newly renovated, 55-foot Riverboat, AND newly acquired River Tyme Too, our also newly renovated, 46-foot Canal Boat, just waiting to take you and yours out on the Fox.
+None exist when you are on River Tyme, our newly renovated, 55-foot Riverboat, OR on River Tyme Too, our also newly renovated, 46-foot Canal Boat, just waiting to take you and yours out on the Fox.

 The Lower Fox River begins at the north end of Lake Winnebago and flows north to empty into Lake Michigan at Green Bay.
 The river drops about 164 feet over this 40-mile stretch – if you think about it, that’s the drop of Niagara Falls!